DHSaputera/MT1D_RandomForest/README.md

 For machine learning model in more complex case, there should be many work that can be searched in google scholar.

-The code for calculating 1D MT response can be found in https://www.digitalearthlab.com/tutorial/tutorial-1d-mt-forward/
+Explanation about the code for calculating 1D MT response can be found in https://www.digitalearthlab.com/tutorial/tutorial-1d-mt-forward/